top of page

 Water Sanitation and Supply

 Access to fresh clean drinking water is a basic human right.
-In minimising waste to landfill islanders can help protect their frsh water lenses.
-Rsing sea levels caused by global warming threatens to salinate fresh water lenses on islands, while other islands water is becoming polluted by waste, or there is a lack of because of drought.
+In minimising waste to landfill, islanders can help protect their fresh water lenses.
+Rising sea levels caused by global warming threatens to salinate fresh water lenses on islands, while other island's water is becoming polluted by waste, or there is a lack of it because of drought.

 Go to our Organic Waste Composting Page here.